runtimeverification/iele-semantics/iele.md

 Network Ops
 -----------

-Operators that require access to the rest of the Ethereum network world-state can be taken as a first draft of a "blockchain generic" language.
+Operators that require access to the rest of the IELE network world-state can be taken as a first draft of a "blockchain generic" language.

 ### Account Queries

-TODO: It's unclear what to do in the case of an account not existing for these operators.
-`BALANCE` is specified to push 0 in this case, but the others are not specified.
-For now, I assume that they instantiate an empty account and use the empty data.
+-   `REG = call @iele.balance(ACCT)` returns the balance of the specified account (zero if the account does not exist).
+-   `REG = call @iele.extcodesize(ACCT)` returns the code si of the specified account (zero if the account does not exist).

 ```{.k .uiuck .rvk}
     rule <k> #exec REG = call @iele.balance ( ACCT ) => #load REG BAL ... </k>